 Palestine (not Palestinian) Liberation Organisation.
 PLO is acceptable on first reference.
 Spell out in a subsequent reference.

-Avoid this term if the statement is in any way contentious since it suggests that the writer accepts that what the speaker is saying is a fact.
-Plain said is better.
+Avoid this term if the statement is in any way contentious, since it suggests that the writer accepts that what the speaker is saying is a fact.
+“Said” is better.

 Use police officers, not policemen.

 Algeria-based movement seeking the independence of Western Sahara from Morocco.
 It fought a low-level war for independence for 16 years after Morocco annexed the territory with the pullout of colonial power Spain in 1975.
 Its name is the Spanish abbreviation for the Popular Front for the Liberation of Saguia el-Hamra and Rio de Oro.

 Capitalise the names of political parties and of movements with a specific doctrine, e.g., a Communist official, a Democratic senator.
 Use lowercase for nonspecific references, e.g., the communist part of the former Soviet Bloc, but the Communist Party of what was then East Germany.
 The settlement was run on communist principles.
 He proposed a democratic vote.
 The name of a political philosophy should be lowercase as noun or adjective unless it derives from a proper noun: communism, communist, fascism, fascist,.
 But Marxism, Marxist, Nazi, Nazism.
 Spell out political party names and affiliations as we write for an international readership e.g. Republican, Democrat.

 For technical reasons, avoid the word “poll” in the headline, which should be reserved for polls commissioned by Reuters.

 Use Pune, India.